 This time I use electronic timing.
 You can find the live results HERE.

-From the table below you can see how much time I spend in the water, on the bike, on the run course and in transition zones every day, how much I sleep at night and what my heart rates are in different disciplines.
+From the table below you can see how much time I spend in the water, on the bike, on the run course and in transition zones every day, how much I sleep at night and what my heart rates are according to my Garmin devices in different disciplines.

 My main goals